Manzano Mountains

-The Manzano Mountains are a small mountain range in the central part of the US State of New Mexico.
+The Manzano Mountains are a small mountain range in the central part of the U.S. state of New Mexico.
 They are oriented north–south and are 30 miles long.
 The center of the range lies due east of the town of Belen.
 The name "Manzano" is Spanish for "apple tree"; the mountains were named for apple orchards planted at the nearby town of Manzano.